leeboardtools/mimon/UIDesignNotes.md

         - Option to flatten hierarchy
             - When flattened subtotals appear only at bottom
             - How about combining similar items (i.e. securities)

+        - Columns for % of total, % of parent

         - Column for % of value